 At the initiation of each new lab rotation, the advisor and mentee will write a short summary of the goals and expectations for the laboratory rotation.
 This document will be submitted to the Academic Advising Committee for review.
-Laboratory rotations are taken for credit (1 unit, BSTA 699) and students receive both a written evaluation and a letter grade.
+Laboratory rotations are taken for credit (1 unit, BSTA 6990) and students receive both a written evaluation and a letter grade.
 Summer rotations also receive a letter grade; however, these will not appear on the formal transcript.
 In addition, each student will present their progress on their laboratory rotation work at least once per year during a "chalk talk".
-Attendance will be required for all students participating in lab rotations.

-senior students as well as faculty.
+Attendance will be required for all students participating in lab rotations and encouraged for more senior students as well as faculty.

-Laboratory Rotation Lab Notebook
+7.3.7.7 Laboratory Rotation Lab Notebook